Alaska_Oregon_California_Whitewater_Rafting_Trips

 http://www.ravenswood-wine.com.
 For additional information: see Other Resources.

 and we are fortunate to share her mirthfulness and talents with us again.
-She will be joining us again for a mid-June and mid-September trip on the Rogue.
-She is also becoming quite a big-water boater and tries to tackle the Grand Canyon through the Colorado each year.
+She will be joining us again for our Rogue September 17 Celtic Music and Wine Tasting.
+She is also becoming quite a big-water and each year spends some time rowing the Colorado through the Grand Canyon.

 Jim Oakden